godotengine/godot-website/collections/_article/dev-snapshot-godot-4-3-beta-1.md

 Finally, we also changed the name of the Editor Settings config file to make it specific to each Godot minor version ([GH-90875](https://github.com/godotengine/godot/pull/90875)).
 This avoids losing configuration when going back and forth between slightly incompatible Godot branches.
 The first time you use a new Godot minor branch (e.g. 4.3), it will port settings from the previous version (e.g. 4.2), but from there on the two config files stay separate.

+### Audio

+#### Interactive music support

+At last, Godot 4.3 ships with interactive music support thanks to [GH-64488](https://github.com/godotengine/godot/pull/64488).
+The new stream types (`AudioStreamInteractive`, `AudioStreamPlaylist`, and `AudioStreamSynchronized`) can be combined to create complex, layered interactive music and transitions between them, similar to software such as WWise, FMOD or Elias.

+With this feature, you will be able to create nice audio atmospheres that change dynamically based on what's happening in your game.
+We'd love to "hear" what you'll be doing with this new addition.

 ### Display

 #### Wayland support for Linux